 cancer cells.
 You may still benefit from additional surgery in the future if the tumor

-comes back (recurs) either in the area of the original thyroid tumor or at another
+recurs either in the area of the original thyroid tumor or at another site.

 Risks of thyroid cancer surgery